almoustafaalan/Ping-Pong-Python/README.md

 # Ping-Pong-Python
 A classic Ping Pong game implemented in Python using the turtle module. (single player) A classic Ping Pong (Pong) game implemented in Python using the turtle module.
-Control your paddle to hit the ball, compete against the computer or a friend, and try to score points!
+Control your paddle to hit the ball, and try to score points!

 # Features